jsk1360/Wasteless/Web/README.md

       - Production waste in kg
       - Optional comment (this is required if the waste is greater than the configured maximum)

 After modifying any of the fields the user can save the form.
-Saved fields are used to calculate predictions.
+Saved fields are used to calculate new predictions.

 ### Selecting week and location